antoheri/linux-configs/README.md

-# Linux configurations
+# My library
+Repo used to store some useful stuff.

-Some configuration files for linux
+- Some configuration files
+- Bookmarks
+- Scripts